 Following independence, the new constitution of the People’s Republic of Bangladesh (1972, article 149) declared that “all existing laws” should continue to take effect (Yeh, 2015: 448).
 However, Chitnis et al. (2007: 1348) argued that, “Even today, most judges and Indian lawmakers are trained in England, in a legal model that does not have the flexibility to deal with the pluralist traditions of modern India nor with the colonial legacy that remains embedded in the Indian state”.
-For example - on 16 December 2012, following the brutal gang rape of a girl in India, the culprits justified themselves on the grounds that the victim overstepped the prescribed forms of feminine morality.
+For example - on 16 December 2012, following the brutal gang rape of a girl in India, the accused justified themselves on the grounds that the victim overstepped the prescribed forms of feminine morality.
 Moreover, the accused’s lawyer defended his client by saying that, “he would burn his daughter alive if she were to behave in a [similar] dishonorable way” (Krishnan, 2015: 256).
 Furthermore, Krishnan (2015: 256) argued that, rather than blaming the few people accused, instead the westernisation influence on Indian culture was blamed, for provoking the rape.
-Patriarchal structures and cultural conservatism persists in India because of Indian men’s mentality and rigid cultural views.
-The situation is similar in Bangladesh - despite the law being there to help women, it is evident that Bangladeshi women are not accessing the law but are still suffering violence at home or being harassed in the public domain.
-For example, Rumana Manzur was the victim of a brutal attack by her husband in June 2011, in her own house and in front of her young child (Ray, 2011).
+The situation is similar in Bangladesh; For example, Rumana Manzur was the victim of a brutal attack by her husband in June 2011, in her own house and in front of her young child (Ray, 2011).
 After the horrifying attack, Rumana’s family remained silent and the police treated this matter as another typical case where shame was used as a strategy to hush up the victim.
 However, due to an initiative taken by Rumana’s colleague, this incident went viral on social media and the TV channels were flooded with the news, which left the whole nation stunned by its brutality.
 As a result, Rumana’s husband was arrested.
 Even after his arrest, however, the accused blamed his wife, via the media, of having an affair with another man (Chowdhury, 2015).
 In spite of being aware of, and conscious of her rights, “cultural domination” coupled with “power imbalance” is highly visible in such cases as this, which is a clear obstacle to women’s empowerment: the laws exist - but neither the women, nor their families are accessing them.